Keep on the grass: yes you can!

 David Littlefield and Mike Devereux argue that ownership of public space matters less than the quality of such places, the access we have to them, and what we are allowed to do there.
 Does it matter if “public ” space is privately owned?
 RIBAJ 23 February 2018.

 Centre for London has researched the impact on pedestrians and other pavement users of street clutter, including excessive or unnecessary signage.
-You can read about this work here.
+You can read about their work here.

 Photograph above, taken at Frieze Sculpture in Regent’s Park, courtesy of Andrew Smith, Professor of Urban Experiences, University of Westminster.